edawson/gfakluge/paper/paper.md

 # Summary
-GFAKluge [@GFAKluge] is a set of command line utilities and a C++ library for parsing and manipulating the Graphical Fragment Assembly format.
+GFAKluge [@GFAKluge] is a set of command line utilities and a C++ library for parsing and manipulating the Graphical Fragment Assembly (GFA) format.
-Genome assembly algorithms often uses graph structures to represent relationships between reads during the assembly process.
-Such information is typically thrown away when assemblies are converted to FASTA; previous attempts to integrate graph information did not gain widespread acceptance largely because they were difficult for humans to parse.
-The Graphical Fragment Assembly (GFA) format was proposed as a way to encode the graph structure of an assembly in a human-readable text format [@GFAOriginal].
+Genome assembly algorithms often use graph structures to represent relationships between reads during the assembly process.
+Such information is typically thrown away when assemblies are converted to FASTA files of contig sequences.
+Previous attempts to convey graph information did not gain widespread acceptance because there were no standard representations that were easily parsed and extensively used.
+The Graphical Fragment Assembly
+(GFA) format was proposed as a way to encode the graph structure of an assembly in a human-readable text format [@GFAOriginal].
-GFA also aims to provide a single format for interchange between software for assembly, visualization, read mapping and variant calling.
+GFA aims to provide a single format for interchange between software for assembly, scaffolding, assessment and visualization.
 Such programs are often written in high-performance programming languages such as C or C++.
 GFAKluge facilitates interprogram exchange by providing a high-level C++ API for developers and a set of command line tools for users.
 We hope the availability of an open-source, easily extensible API will encourage software developers to consider adding support for GFA to their